Tungsten Carbide Wedding Bands Pros and Cons

 2. Watch for Cheaper Versions

-While tungsten is an inexpensive metal, some jewelers sell them even cheaper because they use cobalt as an alloy.
+While tungsten is an inexpensive metal, some jewelers sell them even cheaper because they use cobalt chrome as an alloy.
 This kind of alloy can cause finger discoloration.

 3. Metal Value

 Tungsten is a metal that is durable and can last a lifetime, which is vital in a wedding band.
 Aside from its value to the wearer, the metal doesn’t have as much value as gold or silver.

 4. Don’t Drop the Ring

 The strength of tungsten carbide means that you’ll get a heavy, substantial ring.
 It also means that the ring can shatter if dropped or smashed.
 They’re scratch-resistant, but they are not fractured proof.
 This is a vital thing to consider for your rings.